 Four Field Matrix

-For example, a team may select the most appropriate improvement projects based on the two important characteristics: project impact and the effort to be made.
-For them, these two characteristics are more important than other characteristics such as cost and time.
+As an illustration, teams may select the most appropriate improvement projects based on two important criteria: project impact and the level of effort required.
+In their context, these two criteria are more important than other criteria such as cost and time.
+Subsequently, they will proceed to utilize the matrix and identify which projects deliver greater results relative to the effort required.

 Project Selection Matrix